Rachel Stamp: History

-The band continues to play live sporadically.

 In 2010, Will Crewdson and David Ryder-Prangley played alongside Adam Ant on guitar and bass for performances around London.
 Ant and former longtime collaborator Marco Pirroni had previously guested with Rachel Stamp at a 1997 gig at the original Camden Monarch.
 Crewdson later returned to Ant's band as joint guitarist in early 2014 (appearing on the concert DVD Dirk Live At The Apollo) and is still presently a member.
 He was sole guitarist for Ant following the sudden death of bandmate Tom Edwards during a US tour in January 2017 until the recruitment of replacement Adam Leach later that year.
 Crewdson has also worked with LIVAN, fronted by Greek-born musician Cosmas Livanos.

 Will Crewdson and Sheheena Dax have also formed a band She Made Me Do It.
 They have released two EPs - "She Made Me Do It" and Garbos Pool, with an album due out in 2015 and in January 2015 supported Sigue Sigue Sputnik at Electrowerkz.
 John Robb (Louder Than War) made them his artist of the day in September 2013.

 Robin Guy has performed with various bands including Faith No More, Bruce Dickinson, Eric Faulkner's Bay City Rollers, Sham 69 and The Business.

 David Ryder Prangley has performed with Adam Ant, Peter Murphy, Angie Bowie, Eric Faulkner's Bay City Rollers.
 In 2020 he released his debut solo album 'Black magic & True Love'.